captain-bender/influxdb-grafana-demo/exercise.md

     - If you see data, you’re ready to proceed.

 3. Connect Grafana to InfluxDB
-In Grafana, go to Configuration > Data Sources > Add data source.
+In Grafana, go to Connections > Data Sources > Add data source.

     - Choose InfluxDB.